zhenging/stat312/notes/08_hypothesis_testing.md

 + population mean
 + difference in two population means

 2\.
-HT on independence of RVs
+HT on independence of RVsgi

 3\.
 Goodness-of-Fit HT for categorical data